Program Overview – Academic Year 2016-2017

 (some may also satisfy General Education Prerequisites)

 *Second degree applicants take only six course prerequisites: five designated science courses plus either a US Diversity OR a Global Issues course.

 All first-degree students must meet the Foundations and Approaches requirements as outlined below:

 • *For the Foundations quantitative reasoning requirement: either STOR 151 Basic Concepts of Statistics and Data Analysis or 155 Introduction to Statistics.
-STOR 155 is recommended for students who may be interested in pursuing graduate coursework.
+STOR 155 is strongly recommended for students interested in graduate study.

 • For the Approaches physical and life sciences requirements (for a total of 28 credits):